AstraExt/astra-monitor/README.md

 # Building and Testing

-Astra Monitor is written in TypeScript and uses the [GNOME Shell Extension API](https://gjs-docs.gnome.org/gnome-shell-extension/stable/).
+Astra Monitor is written in TypeScript and uses the [GNOME Shell Extension API](https://gjs.guide/).

 You may run `npm install`, `yarn install` with Yarn or `nnpm install` using NNPM, to install all dependencies.

 Various scripts are provided to facilitate packing and testing of the extension.
 These scripts are located in the root directory of the project and can be run from there.
 They are used solely with the scope of facilitating my own development process.
 Feel free to use or modify them to suit your needs.

 ### Scripts
-- **`test.sh`:**  This script runs the extension in a Xephyr session with a GNOME nested Wayland session, allowing for easy testing without restarting your own GNOME Shell session.
+- **`test.sh`:**  Compile, pack, install, and run the extension in a Xephyr session with a GNOME nested Wayland session, allowing for easy testing without restarting your own GNOME Shell session.
 It can be run with the following command:

     ```
     bash ./test.sh